bukharilab/Semantically/README.md

-# semanticly: A Biomedical Conent editing and publishing editor
+# semanticly: A biomedical content editor and publishing widget